Gold 2023 - 2024

 Music:

-For the second part of the term, we will be exploring Identifying and performing an ostinato.
+In the first half of the summer term, the children will learn to make music inspired by technology and computing.
+They will explore and compose sounds for a range of devices.
+After that, we will be exploring Identifying and performing an ostinato.
 They will be recognising and layering rhythm.

 Physical Education: